golemfactory/golem-architecture/arch-snapshot/arch.md

     "topics" for convenience
   - Registering handlers for incoming broadcast messages based on specified topics

-- Sending broadcast messages on specific topics across the network (The Network module provides functionality to send messages to a subset of Nodes.
-It is the responsibility of other modules to implement algorithms that ensure network-wide message reach if required)
-- Registering handlers for incoming broadcast messages based on specified topics

 These requirements give rise to the following responsibilities that the Network module must address in its
 implementation:
 - **Node Discovery**: The Network module must locate Nodes by their NodeId to enable message delivery.